MegalithLabs/x402/Signer/README.md

 ### x402 Payload Format Issues
 If you're integrating with a different x402 facilitator and getting errors:
 - Verify they support x402 v1
-- Check they support the `exact` scheme
+- Check if they support the schemes this signer uses (`eip3009` and `exact`)
+  - Megalith facilitator: accepts both schemes with auto-detection fallback
+  - Other facilitators: may require specific scheme values
+  - This signer automatically sets the correct scheme based on token detection
 - Confirm network ID format (string vs number)
 - Test with `/verify` endpoint first before `/settle`